bobf34/GlobalWarming/hybridmodel.md

 Sunspots don't significantly affect earth's climate.
 They are a proxy for solar activity.
 When the sun is more active, there are more sunspots.

 The sunspot model contains three components:
-*  A 99-Year Moving Average
+*  A 98 or 99-Year Moving Average
 *  A filter for attenuating the 11-year sunspot cycle energy (either a notch filter, or a short moving average)
 *  A method for attenuating energy in the 42-year sunspot cycle.